The first book in this list is one that I wrote. It takes the online classes I've been teaching and puts everything into a book.

-I recommend you get How to Solve It and read it and skip anything you don't understand at first.
+I recommend you read How to Solve It and skip anything you don't understand at first.
 You can always come back later.
 This book will grow with you because you'll keep getting value from it as your skills increase.

 Mazes for Programmers

 Mazes for Programmers is just a fun book.
-It's not available on Amazon so this link will take you directly to the publisher, The Pragmatic Bookshelf, where you can choose to get this book in either paper or electronic form.
+This link will take you to the publisher, The Pragmatic Bookshelf, where you can choose to get this book in either paper or electronic form.
 Or you can do what I did and get both.